 Whilst also mentoring young people aged 11-16 in schools, I realised that a preventative measure was needed to break down the crippling stigma around mental health that prevents so many young people from seeking help before it is too late.
 With so many promising lives lost to suicide every year, all too often many young people suffer in silence, unaware of the support that is available to them or too ashamed to ask for help.

 Through being transparent about my own experiences with anxiety, alongside my Level 3 Award in Education and Training, I create a safe and supportive learning environment to encourage discussion throughout my workshops.
-I am also Youth Mental Health First Aid Trained, helping me to guide young people to access appropriate support.
+I am also trained in Trauma-Informed Practice and Youth Mental Health First Aid, helping me to support young people in accessing the appropriate support.